 Unit 3: Independent Language Research

-The A level will be assessed in two examinations and a coursework folder of investigative and analytical work.
+These A levels are will be assessed by 2 examinations and a coursework folder of investigative (English Language) and analytical work.

-A level English Language oﬀers an excellent preparation for most of the very wide range of English courses available in higher education.
+A level English courses form excellent preparation for any one of the wide variety of English courses available in higher education.
+English literature in particular is considered a ‘facilitating subject’ by Russell Group universities.
 English is useful for career paths including journalism, law, publishing, the civil service, politics and teaching.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

-Grade B in English Language and Grade B in English Literature
+Grade 5 in English Language and Grade 5 English Literature